zh1peng/BrainEnrich/Readme.md

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU Affero General Public (AGP) License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments 👏